rtldg/stripper_source_configs/README.md

-Configs for Stripper:Source.

-some grabbed from Acer's discord server. mostly misc now
+misc CS:S configs for Stripper:Source. your mileage may very. caution. no turn on red.

 https://forums.alliedmods.net/showthread.php?t=39439